Peptide Fox

 DifficultyAdvanced

 This is an advanced-level protocol.
 It assumes consistent training (4+ days per week), adequate protein intake, and discipline with multi-compound stacks.
-For a simpler starting point, see the Retatrutide + NAD Beginner Protocol.
+For a simpler starting point, see the Retatrutide + NAD+ support protocol.

 Jump to protocol →